 College graduates might be on the brink of opening a retirement account through their employer, but younger people — i.e., high school and elementary school graduates — are likely still years away from this, so give them a head start.

 In most cases, a Roth IRA for Kids is a custodial IRA, meaning it will be managed by an adult until the child is old enough for the funds to be transferred to an IRA in their name, said Rita Assaf, VP Retirement and College Leadership, Fidelity Investments.
-For 2021, she said anyone can contribute to a Roth IRA for Kids, as long as total payments for the year do not exceed the lesser of the graduate’s earned income for the year.
+She said anyone can contribute to a Roth IRA for Kids, as long as total payments for the year do not exceed the graduate’s earned income for the year.
 In 2022, the maximum IRA contribution limit is $6,000.

 “This account can be opened and managed by any adult — parent, grandparent, aunt, uncle, family friend — on behalf of a minor earning income,” she said.

 Ideal for younger graduates, contributing to their 529 plan — a tax-advantaged savings plan used for future education costs — can seriously add up by the time they use the funds.

 “With a 529, savings can grow tax-deferred over time and be used tax-free to pay for tuition as well as a variety of higher-education-related expenses — tuition and fees, room and board, books and supplies, computers or even student loan repayment up to $10,000,” Assaf said.

 Once an account is opened, she said anyone can contribute to it.

 A contribution to a 529 plan qualifies for the annual federal gift tax exclusion, according to Ameriprise Financial.
 For 2022, this is $16,000, so you would only pay taxes on an amount over this value.

 Many new grads are heavily burdened with student loans, so help them out by gifting them a payment.